Misterguruman/SSHelper/README.md

 Project Started - Feb 8, 2016

-This is a simple SSH Server I would like to use at home on my Local area network
+This is a simple SSH Client I would like to use at home on my Local area network

 Decided to use Paramiko to complete this task